samply/bridgehead/README.md

 ### Local Datamanagement Security

+Using this feature is optional.

-The Linux "systemctl" command enables you to autostart processes whenever your server is booted.
-Note that some Linux distributions do not support this command.
+Many Linux distributions support the "systemctl" command, which enables you to autostart processes whenever your server is booted.

 In this repository you will find tools that allow you to take advantage of "systemctl" to automatically start the Bridgehead whenever your server gets restarted.
 You can set this up by executing the [bridgehead](./bridgehead) script:
 ``` shell